oracle-livelabs/oic/oic-gen3/common/create-connections/create-connections.md

 1. In the left Navigation pane, click **Design** > **Connections** > click **Create**
 2. In the *Create Connection* dialog, select the **FTP** adapter to use for this connection.
 To find the adapter, enter FTP in the search field.
 Click on the highlighted adapter
 3. From the *Create Connection* dialog, *Name* your connection as **File Server** and leave the rest of the configurations as default.
 Click **Create**.
-**Note**: If you get an error that the identifier already exists, change the Connection Name and remember this name for use later in the workshop.
+**Note**: If you get an error that the identifier already exists, enter unique connection name and remember this name for use later in the workshop.
 4. Enter the following configurations in the *FTP Connection* with the information you previously gathered from the File Server Settings page.
 | Field                   | Value                                                 |
 |-------------------------|-------------------------------------------------------|